-The throngs of crowds followed Jesus wherever He went.
-The miracles had been captivating and the times where He supplied food became a huge draw for these curious masses.
-There were times when people pressed in to hear, or listen, or touch His robe and had much difficulty approaching Him.
-Earlier, a woman who had been bleeding for years was barely able to touch the hem of his garment, when she did so the power of God coursed through her body and she was immediately healed.
+The throng of crowds followed Jesus wherever He went.
+The miracles had been captivating and the times when He supplied food became a huge draw for the curious masses.
+There were times when people pressed in to hear, or listen, or touch His robe and had much difficulty in approaching Him.
+There was once a woman who had been bleeding for years who was barely able to touch the hem of His garment, but when she did the power of God coursed through her body and she was immediately healed.

-Mothers of children pressed in that Jesus might bless them and the disciples, thinking they were His bodyguards tried driving them away.
-Jesus rebuked His misguided men and called the children forth, He blessed them and instructed the crowd on what faith in its purest form looks like.
+Mothers of children pressed in that Jesus might bless them and the disciples, thinking they were His bodyguards tried to drive them away.
+Jesus rebuked His misguided followers and called the children to come, He blessed them and instructed the crowd on what faith in its purest form looks like.

 Zacchaeus was a short man, a tax collector, and was probably not so formidable.
 His soft tender hands and rotund body confirmed the fact that he hadn’t done much hard labor for a long time.
 His profession was one of disdain among the Jewish people.
-Tax collectors got rich because of the position they held lent itself to corruption.
-Take the taxes from the people then take a little extra for yourself was the rule of thumb.
-Even in this day and age, we see this prevalent among politicians and in many countries the police officers as well.
+Tax collectors got rich since the position they held lent itself to corruption.
+Taking the taxes from the people and then take a little extra for yourself was the rule of thumb.
+Even in this day and age, we see this prevalent among politicians and people in power.

 Zacchaeus was no doubt troubled by his life.
-Anyone who lives to get rich understands the false hope this proposition has offered.
+Anyone who lives to get rich understands how hopeless this endeavor really is.
 Many have succeeded and many have lost their lives to the corruption of greed and self-indulgence.

 Mark 10:25 “It is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.”